 This entry seems to come out of the left field.
 I never thought I would include a track in this style.
 However, I was cyber shopping in iTunes one evening, trying to see if I could recognise any song from the past, when Just Once jumped at me.
 It just brought such good memories of a time when I was leaving my childhood and I was entering my young adult years.

-Additionally at 16, and I’m about to toot my own horn, I was able to hit the same notes that James Ingram did on the song.
-At this age, I was already showing signs of disregard for any form of pop music and Just Once was one of the few that I knew.
+Additionally, at 16, and I’m about to toot my own horn, I was able to hit the same notes that James Ingram did on the song.
+At this age, I was already showing signs of disregard for any form of pop music and Just Once was one of the few I knew.
 Whenever people talked about new music, I was clueless for the most part.
 So, I created a little routine for those instances.

 Shall We Dance? – Gotan Project – Top 10 Contender

 Just like cricket, ballroom dancing is one of those pastimes that I have never fully understood.
 I mean, don’t get me wrong, they do seem like fun activities, at least ballroom does.
 But I don’t see the point of both being taken so seriously, lest being professional disciplines with championships and world cups.
 However, I’m a sucker for movies where ordinary people get their moment to shine under the spotlight of such pastimes.
 That is why I’ve liked movies such as 1991’s “Stepping Out”, and 2004’s “Shall We Dance?”.
 In the former, La Minnelli teaches a group of misfits to tap so they get to excel in a dance recital.
 In the latter, La Lopez coaches another group of everyday people for a ballroom competition.

 El Padre Antonio y Su Monaguillo Andrés – Rubén Blades – Top 10 Contender